Lawyer: The Early Years

 In 1860, Wallace was elected Clerk of Marion County, and the law partnership dissolved.
 Harrison then formed a partnership with William Fishback.

+Returning to Indianapolis after his service in the Civil War, Benjamin was filled with plans for renewing family relationships, re-establishing his law practice and returning to his office of Supreme Court reporter.
+The firm of Porter, Harrison, & Fishback was formed.
 The Harrisons built their home at 1230 North Delaware Street in 1875.
 It is the only house that they ever planned and built for the family.
 By this time their two children, Russell and Mary, were teenagers.
 Benjamin Harrison lived in the home until his death in 1901, except for the years he spent in Washington, DC.